quincey001/SpringBoot-PG/README.md

 implementation 'io.springfox:springfox-swagger-ui:2.9.2'
 testImplementation 'org.mockito:mockito-core:4.11.0'
  ```

+### Spring web: makes your project a web application, The spring-boot-starter-web dependency transitively pull
+in all dependencies related to web development.
+It uses Spring MVC, REST, and tomcat as a default embedded server.

+### Spring data JPA: allows us to persist data in SQL databases using Spring Data and Hibernate, which is an implementation of the JPA.

+### MySQL Driver: it is a dependency that connects the MySQL database to spring boot application.

 OrderAPI is a RESTful api that used to create orders and update exist orders in MySQL database.

 ## (1)create an order